jupyter/qtconsole/docs/source/index.rst

 Saving and Printing
 ===================

-QtConsole has the ability to save your current session, as either HTML or XHTML.
-Your inlinke figures will be PNG in HTML, or inlined as SVG in XHTML.
+The Qt Console has the ability to save your current session, as either HTML or XHTML.
+Your inline figures will be PNG in HTML, or inlined as SVG in XHTML.
 PNG images have the option to be either in an external folder, as in many browsers' "Webpage, Complete" option, or inlined as well, for a larger, but more portable file.

 .. note::